 Diver’s Cove

-Diver’s Cove is good for novice and advanced divers alike.
-The cove is nicely protected making for the perfect spot for beginner divers.
+Diver’s Cove is good for both novice and advanced divers.
+The cove is nicely protected making it the perfect spot for beginners.
 This dive spot also features a northwest-facing reef with vast wildlife.
 Diver’s Cove is one of the best night dive locations in the area as well.
 Like much of Laguna Beach, parking can be rough on the weekends and during peak parking hours.

 Heisler Beach